mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 An interface defines a set of methods to be implemented by types.
 Any named type can implement an interface, even named primitive types.

+A type can implement any number of interfaces.

 Types do not state the interfaces they implement.
-They only need to implement all the methods of an interface.
+They only need to implement all the methods of the interfaces they wish to implement.

-A type can implement any number of interfaces.

 Interface types are abstract, meaning that it is not possible to directly create instances of them.